Talking Water Gardens

 - About this page:

-Open to the public, seven days a week, sunrise to sunset
+Free and open to the public 7 days a week, sunrise to sunset

 - Reduce water temperature, or excess thermal load (ETL), to protect sensitive fish habitat.

 - Naturally aerate and treat water to improve water quality by reducing pollutant levels, including the removal of nitrogen and phosphorus.

 - Promote wildlife habitat in a former industrial area by reclaiming treated wastewater for use in healthy wetlands environments.

 - Create a living laboratory that brings wetland science to life for K-12 and university students and informs visitors about responsible water reclamation and environmental sustainability.

 - Create a new natural attraction for Albany-area visitors that integrates the history of the site and the Willamette River.

 Please don’t release your home or classroom plants and pets at Talking Water Gardens or into the wild.